ismail-ozcan/https---github.com-ismail-ozcan-kodluyoruz-frontend-bootcamp/README.md

 ## This repo is created for [Kodluyoruz](https://www.kodluyoruz.org/) Front-End Web Development Bootcamp

-* All the files included in this repo is about tasks that bootcamp participants should complete.
+* All the files included in this repo are about tasks that bootcamp participants should complete.
 There are different files for each task.